jen-thomas/orthoptera-elevational-range-community-composition/README.md

-# Investigating the relationship of elevation and Orthoptera species richness, elevational range and community composition.
+# Investigating the relationship of elevational range and Orthoptera species richness along an elevational gradient in the Pyrenees.

 This repository contains the code to do the analysis for this project.
 The analysis for the associated publication was done in `R` (version 4.2.2) using Debian (bookworm).